Prachi-385/Blinkit_Sales_Analysis/README.md

 4) Comparison between store tiers
 5) Sales trends & business insights

-This project is created as part of my Data Analyst learning journey, focusing on data cleaning, visualization, and storytelling.
+This project is created as part of my Data Analyst learning journey, focusing on data cleaning, visualization and storytelling.

-## Project Structure
-Blinkit_Sales_Analysis/
-│
-├── data/
-│   └── blinkit.csv
-│
-├── notebooks/
-│   └── analysis.ipynb
-│
-├── visuals/
-│   ├── sales_by_item_type.png
-│   ├── fat_content_vs_sales.png
-│   └── location_wise_sales.png
-│
-├── README.md
-└── requirements.txt

 ## Tech Stack